 Division

-The SCSO Division C State Tournament will be held March 1, 2025, at Presbyterian College!
+The SCSO Division C State Tournament will be held February 28, 2026, at Presbyterian College!

-South Carolina Science Olympiad is excited to host a Division C state tournament for the fortieth time since 1985!
+South Carolina Science Olympiad is excited to host a Division C state tournament for the forty-first time since 1985!
 The Division C competition is open to teams of up to fifteen students ranging from ninth to twelfth grade, with no more than seven twelfth graders on each team.
 We will host all 23 national events at the State Tournament, descriptions of which can be found below.

-2025 SCSO Division C Event Slate
+2026 SCSO Division C Event Slate

 All event descriptions were taken from and can be found on the Science Olympiad, Inc., rules, linked below.
 This webpage also has learning and competition resources for each event!
-Events marked with an asterisk are shared with Division B and events highlighted in sky blue are new for the 2025 season.
+Events marked with an asterisk are shared with Division B and events highlighted in sky blue are new for the 2026 season.

 The Science Olympiad rules manual is now available here courtesy of the national office!